 On rare occasions, a student may leave campus with a mentor who has moved to a new institution.
 Students in the first three years of training whose mentor leaves Penn are expected to a) switch to a different mentor at Penn or b) transfer formally to the mentor’s new institution.
 Students beyond year three may have the option of moving with the mentor to the new institution while remaining enrolled at Penn.
 Students and mentors considering such an arrangement should discuss it with the graduate group chair and complete a form to obtain official permission.

 The University awards degrees three times per year: in May, August, and December.
 Students must sign up for degree well in advance.
-Anne-Cara Apple in BGS emails all students and coordinators about the specific deadlines and the process as soon as the exact deadlines are known.
+Kyle Brown in BGS emails all students and coordinators about the specific deadlines and the process as soon as the exact deadlines are known.
 Students may now sign up online.
 For more information, visit the complete Degree Calendars and the Doctoral Dissertation Manual.